 However, that’s not to say that only nature lovers will enjoy Extremadura.
 There’s an immense amount of history here which means impressive architecture, archaeological sites, castles and cathedrals.
 Plus, since there is so much open land it’s heaven for the foodie in search of fabulous farm to table gastronomic delights.

 There are literally hundreds of things to do in this underrated and under-explored area of Spain.
 Here are just 10 compelling reasons (in no particular order) to visit Extremadura as soon as you can.
+It really is one of the best places to visit in Spain.

 1. Melt in Your Mouth Ham and Creamy Cheese